ytree-project/ytree/doc/source/index.rst

 ============

-If you use ytree in your work, please cite it as "ytree, written by Britton smith" with a footnote pointing to http://ytree.readthedocs.io.
+If you use ytree in your work, please cite it as "ytree, written by Britton Smith" with a footnote pointing to http://ytree.readthedocs.io.

 Search
 ======